 In fact, an Asda spokesperson who was involved in the project was quoted as saying: “This technology is incredible and takes POS displays to a new level.
 We’ve had a positive response form customers who are stopping to take a good look.
 It’s providing a whole new way of active selling.”
 A ringing endorsement for in-store projection mapping, if ever there was one.

 At a time when we – both consumers and retailers – continue to be in thrall to digital’s creative opportunities, physical marketing is making a comeback.
 So there is now a real urge to combine the physical and digital worlds by applying virtual content to real spaces, without the obstructive barrier of an intermediary device.

 Cue projection mapping.
 By projecting carefully branded and precisely mapped animations or images over a physical space – whether it be a product, installation or retail environment – digital content becomes seamlessly blended with its physical environment.
 This means consumers receive the instant gratification of a device-free immersive experience, whilst retailers benefit from a display that utterly demands and captivates attention.

 Once limited to star-studded events with almighty budgets and giant ‘canvases’ like the White Cliffs of Dover, projection mapping is fast being democratised by ever more affordable projection and content management technology.

 Projectors that fit into the palm of your hand are now incredibly powerful and bright.
-Lasers and LEDs are now built in such a way that that they require minimal maintenance.
-And now that media servers are cloud-based, sophisticated content management solutions like DisplayMapper are available at a fraction of the price.
+Lasers and LEDs are now built in such a way that they require minimal maintenance.
+And now those media servers are cloud-based, and sophisticated content management solutions like DisplayMapper are available at a fraction of the price.